michalispap/AI-Chatbot-Frontend-AWS/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Vue.js team for the excellent framework
-- AWS for their authentication services
-- All contributors and maintainers

 ---

 Built with ❤️ by the 🇬🇷 team